 It doesn’t just stop there.
 Weather can be a bitch, and when your phone’s reception fades, you’ve left up the creek without a paddle.
 Suunto installed a weather indicator feature that works based on your current weather situation, so it gives you ample warning if it’s about to downpour or snow, depending on your preferred season.
 One final excellent feature is the low battery indicator, keeping you up-to-date on your current replaceable battery situation.
 The last thing Suunto wants is for you to be left in the dark, so bring an additional battery just to be on the safe side.

 Sunrise and sunset times for over 400 locations

 - Weight6.25 pounds

 Riding on the back of the smartwatch trend, Garmin’s Fenix lines comes at you with the hiker’s dream watch.
-We’re big fans of high-quality displays, and this one is far from the digital Tetris-looking styles we see in lower cost models.
-Not only that, but if you’re feeling particularly picky, there’s about a dozen different styles to select from.
+We’re big fans of high-quality displays, and this one is far from the digital Tetris-looking styles we see in lower-cost models.
+Not only that but if you’re feeling particularly picky, there are about a dozen different styles to select from.
 Aesthetics aside, you get all the benefits of a smartwatch, including push notifications sent from your phone, and syncing with the Garmin Connect app, which helps you monitor your movement, pathways, and more.